cxht/MPTCP-SSCH/README.md

 other header files are modified

 ##  RL framework
-1. A novel gym enviroment for mptcp is in folder /classic_control.
+1. A gym enviroment for mptcp is in folder /classic_control.
-For using C code in python, you should follow these operations. c functions used in python files are written in "sr.h", and "cdef.pyx" include "sr.h" should be built as follows.
+To use C code in python, you should follow these operations. c functions used in python files are written in "sr.h", and "cdef.pyx" include "sr.h" should be built as follows.
 '' python setup.py install''
 ''cython -a cdef.pyx''